JimHotchkiss/The_Vegan_Cow/NOTES.md

 IsThisUsernameTaken
 UnSplash

 // 'New Recipes'takes user to show page that shows recipes that are less than, say, two weeks old.
+  Iterate over an array of new recipes, if array.length is greater than 1, print 'recipes' if .length is equal to 1 print 'recipe'